Difference between gas water heater and electric water heater

 HVAC

 The answer to 'difference between gas water heater and electric water heater' is that gas water heaters use natural gas or propane to heat the water, while electric water heaters use electricity.
-Gas water heaters are generally more energy-efficient and can heat water faster, but they require a gas line and proper ventilation.
-Electric water heaters are simpler to install and maintain, but can be more expensive to operate in areas with high electricity rates.
+Gas water heaters are generally more efficient and have lower operating costs, but require a gas line connection.
+Electric water heaters are simpler to install and don't require a gas line, but have higher energy costs.

 Sources